lmbsumatra/Encrypt-Decrypt-with-Python-Tkinter/README.md

 ## Description

 This project is a basic encryption and decryption application developed in Python using the Tkinter library for the graphical user interface.
-It allows users to input a text string, choose an encryption key, and then either encrypt or decrypt the text.
+It allows users to input a text string, and then either encrypt or decrypt the text.

 ## Features

-- Encrypt text with a chosen key
+- Encrypt text
-- Decrypt text with the same key
+- Decrypt text
 - Simple and user-friendly Tkinter GUI

 ## Installation